Are you ready for Maui's ultimate science-based activity that is fun for ages 4-94?

 Due to high elevation, this tour is not recommended for those with heart, respiratory, or circulatory conditions, or people in generally poor health.

 Maui Stargazing tours are not appropriate for those with pacemakers, wheel chairs or oxygen tanks.

 Minimum age for this tour is 4 years or 40 pounds.
 Parents of children weighing 40-85 pounds and under 4’9” need to bring a booster seat according to Hawaii State law.

 All activities are at your own risk.
 No liability, expressed or implied, rests with Maui Stargazing LLC or its officers.

-Check-in time is two hours before sunset.
+Meeting time is 2.5 hours before sunset.
 If you are late you forfeit your spot on the astronomy tour at Haleakala National Park and the right to reschedule or receive a refund.

-If you need to cancel, please notify Maui Stargazing via email as soon as possible so that others may reserve their spot on the tour. [email protected]
+If you need to cancel, please notify Maui Stargazing via email at [email protected] as soon as possible so that others may reserve their spot on the tour.

 No refunds for no shows or cancellations within 72 hours of check in time.

 Changes to reservations are not permitted within 72 hours prior to the scheduled check-in.